JhowBRCG/Blog-Codelandia/README.md

 ### Load more articles

-Initially the article list would have only ten articles.
-But when clicking on the button "Carregar mais" it'll be load ten more articles.
+Initially the article list would have only three articles.
+But when clicking on the button "Carregar mais" it'll be load three more articles.

+OBS: The limit for the articles will be only 9, since I'm using the free plan from the API.

 <img src="./docs/load-more.png">